 This was our birth story.

 Heather’s birth story of Cooper isn’t how cesarean birth usually goes.
-You can learn about preparing for a c-section as a plus size woman here and consider hiring a size-friendly doula for support.
+You can learn about preparing for a c-section as a plus size woman here.
 Below is an image of Heather after giving birth via c-section to her baby girl, Cooper’s little sister.
-This time Heather had a healing and positive cesarean birth experience that you can read about on her blog.
-Photos by Jodie Schaefer Photography.
+This time Heather had a healing and positive cesarean birth experience.